Creating A New Habit?

 It takes perseverance and time for a new action to be transformed into a new habit.
 If you think 21 repetitions is enough, then think again.
 Studies show that it can take from around 2 weeks to 8 months of continuous daily practice to create a habit that will last.

-Putting a stop to old bad habits and creating a new and healthier practice is a goal that we all hold from time to time.
-But often it seems impossible to make these new habits last.
+From time to time, we all find ourselves wanting to replace old bad habits with new and healthier ones but often it seems impossible to make these new habits last.

-Having the relevant info, support, and being willing to persevere, could propel you onwards to lasting success.
-With these in place, who knows what healthier habits you’ll create next!
+Combining your personal insights gained through self-reflection along with a willingness to persevere can propel you towards lasting success.
+With these in place, who knows what healthier habit you’ll create next!

 If creating healthier new habits is something that’s been on your mind for a while, today could be the day to turn your thoughts into action and create a successful change.
 The REVIVE Programme by Nutrition with Nina supports you as you introduce new habits to deepen your sleep and skyrocket your energy.